|

 3. Make Candied Jalapeños

 While they are good on tacos and pizza, I usually end up just eating these things by the fork full.
-They are so delicious, sweet, and crunchy in a way that is hard to describe without trying yourself.
+They are so delicious, sweet, and crunchy in a way that is hard to describe without trying them yourself.

 Check out our candied jalapeño recipe here (video):